DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 ## API

+This project has a separate [documentation](https://dd3d.dmitriysalnikov.ru/docs/) page.

-A list of all functions is available in the documentation inside the editor.
+Also, a list of all functions is available in the documentation inside the editor (see `DebugDraw3D` and `DebugDraw2D`).

 ![screenshot_4](/images/screenshot_4.png)

-But also this project has a separate [documentation](https://dd3d.dmitriysalnikov.ru/) page.

 ## Known issues and limitations